 Litvak Poet Laureate

-Moyshe (in Litvish, Meyshe) Kulbak was born in Smorgon, Vilna Province of the Russian Empire on March 20, 1896.
+Moyshe (Meyshe, in Lithuanian Yiddish) Kulbak was born in Smorgon, Vilna Province of the Russian Empire on March 20, 1896.
 The small town had a legendary status among the Jews of the area.

 The town’s noble Radziwill family had set up a circus bear training academy in the town and created thriving leather and tanning industry as well as a tar manufacturing concern.
 The surreal mix of circus bears and local laborers making their living from the land would eventually be immortalized in Kulbak’s work.